luisgoncalves/cake-sample/README.md

 2. Open a powershell prompt on the repo folder.
 3. Run `.\build.ps1`.
 This script is the Cake bootstrapper which will download Cake (if needed) and execute the `build.cake` script.
 4. Check the outputs on the `dist` folder.

+The default target creates the NuGet package and publishes the web application.
+There's also a target to remove the build outputs.
+Just run  `.\build.ps1 -Target Clean`.